ylab-hi/DirectClean/README.md

 # DirectClean

 A comprehensive preprocessing pipeline for **Oxford Nanopore (ONT) direct-cDNA sequencing data**.
-DirectClean integrates strand orientation, artifact removal, and chimeric read rescue to produce clean, properly oriented FASTQ files optimized for downstream transcript quantification and gene fusion analysis.
+DirectClean integrates strand orientation, artifact removal, and chimeric read rescue to produce clean, properly oriented FASTQ files optimized for downstream transcript quantification, isoform, and gene fusion analysis.

 **At a glance:**
 * **What it removes**: foldback inversion reads (self-inverted artifacts) and reads that cannot be strand-oriented (missing primer signals).